-The MATLAB interface consists of different panels, which can be moved about the screen.
+The MATLAB interface consists of different panels.
 Some panels may be combined in one window and their names are shown on different tabs.
 Clicking on a tab will bring that panel to the front.
 Different panels can be managed from the layout menu in the environment tab at the top of the screen.
-The default interface varies between versions of MATLAB
+The default interface varies between versions of MATLAB.

 The Command Window is the main screen of MATLAB.
 This is the area where calculations are entered and instructions are given to MATLAB.
 It also displays the results of the calculations and any errors in your code.